krishj84/100-Days-of-DevOps/Day 16: Install and Configure Nginx as an LBR/README.md

     }

-3. Configure a Server Block to Proxy Requests
+2. Configure a Server Block to Proxy Requests

    location / {

             proxy_pass http://backend_servers; # Forward requests to the upstream group

    }

+Check the syntax

+nginx -t

+Restart the nginx

+systectl start nginx